sleepingkingstudios/rspec-sleeping_king_studios/DEVELOPMENT.md

 ### Maintenance

+- Update SharedExampleGroup concern to use Ruby paradigms:
+  - overload #include_examples
+  - use proper method-based lookup, inheritance, etc
+  - less fragility than hooking into existing RSpec internals
 - Revisit failure messages for #respond_to, #be_constructible - see #received/#have_received for example?
 - Revisit how matchers are documented, particularly in README.md
   - Use matcher class name instead of macro names?